fotonauts/fwissr/README.md

 }
 ```

-The refresh is triggered when accessing the global registry, and it is done asynchronously in a thread:
+The refresh is done periodically in a thread.

 ```ruby
 require 'fwissr'